-Amidst rising tensions around the upcoming national elections in the Central African Republic, nine signatories of the 2019 Political Agreement for Peace and Reconciliation (APPR) have issued firm directives to their combatants to respect political freedoms and civil rights ahead of the elections on 27 December.
+Amid rising tensions around upcoming national elections in the Central African Republic, nine signatories of the 2019 Political Agreement for Peace and Reconciliation (APPR) have issued firm directives to their combatants to respect political freedoms and civil rights ahead of the polls on 27 December.

 The statements were signed by the Anti-Balaka Mokom, Anti-Balaka Ngaissona, FDPC, FPRC, MPC, RJ Belanga, RJ Sayo, Seleka Rénovée and UPC.

 The upcoming presidential and legislative elections will be a stress test for the APPR.

 “The reaffirmation of the main armed groups’ commitment to peace will be welcomed as a relief by the Central Africans,” said Augustin Koulas, the Head of Mission of the Centre for Humanitarian Dialogue in CAR.
 “The leaders did not sign these declarations lightly; they are aware that their credibility is at stake.”